Board roles and responsibilities

 - Structure and capital: Approval of changes to Group structure or changes to capital structure

-- Financial reporting and controls: Approval of financial announcements, accounts, dividends; significant changes to treasury and accountancy practice
+- Financial reporting and controls: Approval of financial announcements, accounts, dividends and significant changes to treasury and accountancy practice

 - Internal controls: Assessing the effectiveness of the Group’s risk and control processes